MolBIFFM/diana/README.md

     }
 ]
 ```
-The NCBI taxonomy ID of the host organism.
+The NCBI taxonomy ID of the organism.
 The default and currently only fully supported setting is `9606`, corresponding to Homo sapiens.

 ```json
 [